-Checking to see how many Qantas Points you’ll need to book a flight follows the same steps above, except that you’ll select “use points” at the top of the page, rather than plugging your flight into the “earn points” tab, which sits open by default.
+Checking how many Qantas Points you’d need to book a flight follows the same steps above, except that you’ll select “use points” at the top of the page, rather than plugging your flight into the “earn points” tab, which sits open by default.

-But unlike the ‘earning points’ option, the travel class you select as part of your search is the only one you’ll see.
+Unlike the ‘earning points’ option, however, the travel class you select as part of your search is the only one you’ll see.

 As such, if you select 'economy', you'll see economy.
 Similarly, if you select 'business', you'll get business class.

-Although many Jetstar routes are absent from this tool, including that popular Sydney-Melbourne trek, you can search for many partner airline flights here too.
+While many Jetstar routes are unfortunately absent from this tool, including that popular Sydney-Melbourne trek, you can search for many partner airline flights here too.

-The results you’ll see right now may be skewed by reward seat availability – as searching ‘Sydney to Singapore’ doesn’t display the rates you’d normally need for a Qantas or BA non-stop flight, instead showing Cathay Pacific via Hong Kong, as those non-stop flights are currently paused:
+Right now, the results you’ll see may be skewed by reward seat availability – as searching ‘Sydney to Singapore’ doesn’t display the rates you’d normally need for a Qantas or BA non-stop flight, instead showing alternative connections, as those non-stop flights are currently paused:

-While connections like the one suggested may pop up on occasion, the tool is normally geared towards ‘point to point’ journeys only, so doesn’t normally calculate one-stop routes like Sydney to London via Dubai on Emirates, via Doha on Qatar Airways, and so on.
+This means it doesn’t typically calculate one-stop routes like Sydney to London via Dubai on Emirates, via Doha on Qatar Airways, and so on.

-Where available, you’ll still see those reward options when attempting to make a booking: you just won’t find them in this calculator, at least, for the time being.
+Where available, you’ll still see those reward options when attempting to make a booking: you just won’t find them in this calculator for now.